vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 ### Can someone's `expertise` tags change over time?

 <details><summary>Click to expand or collapse an answer</summary></p>
-Certainly.
+Yes.
 The selected tags reflect somebody's current areas of expertise.
 People learn or can shift focus.

 </details></p>